a tbilisi diary: documenting a city on the cusp of change

 Considering the prominent place of parties and friends in his early work, were these early experiments with photography just for fun?
 "I still photograph for fun," Nebieridze deadpans.
 "But I take fun very seriously.
 My motivations change every time and photographs gain different meanings over the time.
 They could be documenting and recording certain moments or events, but might acquire some artistic or sentimental values in the future."
 In case of Nebieridze's Tbilisi Diaries it certainly happened: it brings back a very personal and ephemeral picture of the city that doesn't exist anymore, or at least not in the way it used to.
 "Lots of people who are in the photos came to the opening; it was very moving," he adds.

 In our increasingly global era, The Fruit also raises crucial issues of national identity and belonging.
 Based in Berlin for over three years now, Nebieridze has a project dedicated specifically to the new truly global tribe of the city titled Nobody's from Berlin in Berlin.
-Just like the subjects of his Berlin portraits he left his home for a new, freer and more creative environment.
+Just like the subjects of his Berlin portraits, he left his home for a new, freer, and more creative environment.
 But as his work shows, your background is something which one perhaps can never give up entirely.
 "I don't consider myself to be a typical Georgian guy, but there are things in my character that I can never escape.
 I tried, and learned that it's impossible and I just have to be what I really am," he says.
 "My work collects a little from everything day by day and therefore develops in many directions.
 I don't think I have a lot of Georgian style in my work, but I might be wrong.
-Tbilisi is exactly like that, actually: you'll see huge diversity of cultures expressed through different elements, like architecture, markets, people and their behaviour… Like in Berlin, nobody in Tbilisi is from Tbilisi."
+Tbilisi is exactly like that, actually: you'll see huge diversity of cultures expressed through different elements, like architecture, markets, people, and their behavior… Like in Berlin, nobody's in Tbilisi is from Tbilisi."

 Looking at his native city with a fresh eyes, Nebieridze also appreciated how it changed and developed as the new generation of creatives emerge.
 "I noticed changes in everything, starting from society's views and interests, to other details, like streets and buildings," he says.
 "On the other hand, politics and a conservative mentality are still big problems.
 The techno and fashion scenes are like on steroids here, growing so fast, but it's still dangerous to walk in the streets everyday with dyed hair and nail polish.
 But I also saw so many new faces.
 I have no idea where these beautiful creatures come from."